Who invented solar panels? Solar energy history

 Fun fact: The high-achieving Becquerel family

-Edmond Becquerel, groundbreaking scientist and staunch proponent of side burns, came from good stock.
-Edmond’s father, Antoine, was an award-winning scientist in his own right, and Edmond’s son, Henri, continued the family’s legacy by becoming a physicist, Nobel laureate, and a co-discoverer of radioactivity.
-Suffice to say, the Becquerel family pulled their weight when it came to advancing science!
+Edmond Becquerel wasn’t the only high achiever in his family.
+Edmond’s father, Antoine, was a scientist in his own right in the field of electric and luminescent phenomena and Edmond’s son, Henri, continued the family’s legacy by becoming a physicist, Nobel laureate, for his work and discovery of spontaneous radioactivity.
+Suffice to say, the Becquerel family did their bit when it came to advancing science!

 The future of solar panels…

-Thanks to the trailblazers listed in this article, the future of solar power is bright.
-In fact, solar is now the most effective generator of energy per kilowatt-hour.
+All of the trailblazers listed in this article, from Becquerel to the UNSW have advanced the techonology and the future of solar power is not only bright, but essential.
+In fact, solar is not only great for the planet, it is now the most effective generator of energy per kilowatt-hour.

 Where to from here?
-Solar panels are installed on more than 2.7 million Australian homes, which means that around 75% of Australian homes still do not have solar.
-In the near future, we fully expect the uptake of solar batteries to increase and play a larger role in storing energy and stabilising the national electricity grid.
+Solar panels have been installed on more than 3.4 million Australian homes, leaving around 68% of Australian homes who are yet to install solar panels.
+As the need to store renewable energy and electrify our households increases, we fully expect the uptake of solar batteries to increase.